99zarka/landingPageFWD/README.md

 8. Provided the ability to add more sections.
 9. Make sections collapsible.
 10. Hiding or showing a horizontal scroll bar into the navigation menu according to the size of the screen.
-11. On PC: You can do "Drag-Scrolling" oo the navigation menu. can scroll by holding a click & dragging as if you are using a phone.
+11. On PC: You can do "Drag-Scrolling" on the navigation menu. can scroll by holding a click & dragging as if you are using a phone.
 <br>
 Here's a diagram that I made while the thinking process about how to hide the navigation menu after certain time of inactivity (not scrolling).
 <br>